startupscaling/wetchat-resturant/README.md

     To make this process much easier there is a function on the Translate class which takes like paramas the secrets.env and the json file from GCP.

 ### Installing
+Installation of the project can be done by following the